Risk budget portfolios with convex Non-negative Matrix Factorization: Empirical Results

-It is worth noticing that on both datasets, while Markowitz allocation achieves a good risk adjusted return performance, it does not provide any diversification effect.
-Instead, it luckily picked an asset with good average return.
-On the other hand, while the Robust Markowitz method produces a well diversified portfolio, it underperforms most of the other strategies.
+It is worth noticing that on both datasets, while Markowitz allocation achieves a good risk-adjusted return performance, it does not provide any diversification effect.
+Instead, it luckily picked an asset with a good average return.
+On the other hand, while the Robust Markowitz method produces a well-diversified portfolio, it underperforms most of the other strategies in terms of risk-adjusted return.
+Similarly, on both datasets, the HCAA approach does not achieve good diversification at both asset and factor levels and has a large turnover.

-In short, the factor based strategies outperform hierarchical clustering and Markowitz allocations on both datasets in terms of total and risk adjusted return controlled for non-normality.
-This indicates that, for a Markowitz type investor, the proposed strategies should be preferred even if it allocates more weight to assets with larger volatility.
-This is mainly due to the fact that the allocation is diversified among clusters that present no or low correlation.
-However, the factor based strategies show higher or similar tail risk.
-Now, from the backtest performance measures, the autoencoder based approach does not present any advantage over the linear one.
-On the contrary, the convex NMF method should be preferred since, on top of being simpler, the portfolio weights are more stable, inducing less rebalancing costs, which is shown by a lower turnover on the test sets on average over all convex NMF based allocations.